 TV Everywhere is architecture and not a “thing,” according to Weber.
-“There’s no question that pay-TV operators have to deliver to all of the devices to compete well.”
+“There’s no question that pay-TV operators have to deliver [video content] to all of the devices to compete well.”

 On the same panel, Cox Communications’ Lisa Pickelsimer, executive director of video product development, said TV Everywhere isn’t a question of technology, but of gathering up the video rights.